 "FIRST® LEGO® League introduces science, technology, engineering, and maths (STEM) to children ages 4-16 through fun, exciting hands-on learning.
 Participants gain real-world problem solving experience through a guided, global robotics program, helping today's young people and teachers build a better future together.
 Our three divisions inspire young people to experiment and grow their critical thinking, coding, and design skills through hands-on STEM learning and robotics."

-- Andy Robinson-Noades, IET FIRST® LEGO® League Challenge Coordinator.
+- Andy Robinson-Noades, Institution of Engineering and Technology FIRST® LEGO® League Challenge Coordinator

 FIRST LEGO League shows young people what it means to be an engineer and work with STEM skills and subjects, but focuses on practical, hand-on learning, so they are doing, not watching.
 FIRST® LEGO® League Challenge is designed for 9-16 year-olds and develops key skills that are crucial for their future careers.
 Young people work together to explore ...